SodiqMojeed/sodiqmojeed/content/_index.md

         #education: ''
         #interests: ''
     design:
+      # Add this spacing section to reduce the top padding
+      spacing:
+        padding: ["20px", "0", "20px", "0"]

       # Use the new Gradient Mesh which automatically adapts to the selected theme colors
       background:
         gradient_mesh: